 Sales folks that have embraced the best use of social media use it to:

 - Identify very specific ideal clients

-- Connect with friends of friends of existing clients
+- Connect with friends of existing clients

 - Mine networks for potential opportunities

 - Keep tabs of what’s going on in a client’s world

 - Personalize content on a case by case basis

 - Engage in sharing with and for clients and prospects

 - Make introductions that turn into referrals

 I don’t know about you, but the entire list above sounds like engagement and relationship building of the highest order – the kind that can’t really happen in a mass, detached way – the kind that successful salespeople have always employed.